karlun/gramods/README.md

 Gramods, short for Graphics Modules, is a collection of weakly inter dependent and useful APIs for Virtual Reality and graphics cluster rendering.

-## Repository Structure

-The repository divides the software into modules and apps where the modules provide functionality that the apps put together into executables.
-All modules listed in the modules/ folder will be compiled into separate libraries, and all apps in the apps/ folder will be compiled into executables.

-The CMakeLists.txt file will automatically generate a list of modules based on the folders found in the modules/ folder.
-CMake will make sure that all targets are compiled and linked in the right order, as long as dependencies are specified correctly.
-If new modules or apps are added after the initialization of the cmake cache, by a git pull or manually, this must be manually added to its list.

 ## Purpose

 The purpose of the Gramods library is to simplify loading of platform dependent configurations into a pre-compiled application, while also simplifying the implementation of such applications.
-The aim is to be able to implement an application in a way similar to this example code:
+The aim is to be able to implement an application that employs execution and data synchronization over network and synchronized multi window rendering in a flexible and configurable way, similar to this example code:

 ```c++
 int main(int argc, char *argv[]) {